OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

         	sevenDisplay.showDigit(i,inputHexString[i])
 ```

+The for loop here is doing something really neat with only one line of code:

+* The `showDigit()` function is called with each digit number and digit character to be displayed.
+* When `showDigit()` is called, the
+we write out 8 values to the shift register that correspond to the LEDs to display the passed character.
+*

 // TODO: need to describe what we're doing: changing the scan, setting a value, then changing the scan, setting a value, etc